 Sonia Sharma(Click here for classes)

 Sonia works on the Android team at Google as a Technical Account Manager.
-Prior to this, she worked on mobile and Web domains at Nokia, Motorola, Samsung and a few start-ups in both technical and business-centric capacities.
+Prior to this, she worked in various capacities (both technical and business-centric) on mobile and Web domains at Nokia, Motorola, Samsung and a few startups.
 She has worked on Android since 2009 and has a few Android applications in Google Play.
-She mentors students creating Android applications at Technovation Challenge and also regularly participates in hackathons.
+She mentors students creating Android applications at Technovation Challenge and regularly participates in hackathons.

 Mike Shaver(Click here for classes)